SimardeepSingh1450/SimardeepSingh1450/README.md

 - I work on projects related to BASH(automations), web-dev in various tech-stacks and DevOps.

-- 🌱 I worked as a Software Developer Intern at [PredictRam Defi](https://predictram.com/)

 - 🌱 I’m currently **deep diving in Dev Ops**

 - 💬 Ask me about **anything related to web dev**